whilo/boltzmann/README.md

 0.93583333
 ~~~

-You can find more examples including bar-charts of the theoretical (naive) implementation in the comments of `theoretical.clj` and `jblas.clj`.
+You can find more examples including bar-charts of the theoretical (naive) implementation in the comments of `core.clj` and `jblas.clj`.

 ## TODO
+- remove blobs from jar
+- find replacement for incanter's non-seedable sample-normal fn
 - track reconstruction error asynchronously and allow it to control/finish training
 - factor out mnist (norb etc.) data set learning for others
 - implement PCD